Reviewing Cooper Tire & Rubber Company (CTB)'s and Advanced Drainage Systems Inc. (NYSE:WMS)'s results | New Business Observer

 |21.10

-Demonstrates Cooper Tire & Rubber Company and Advanced Drainage Systems Inc. earnings per share (EPS), gross revenue and valuation.
-Advanced Drainage Systems Inc. seems to has lower revenue and earnings compared to Cooper Tire & Rubber Company.
-The business that Presently has a lower price-to-earnings ratio is considered the more affordable of the two businesses.
-Cooper Tire & Rubber Company’s current price-to-earnings ratio is lower than that of Advanced Drainage Systems Inc., which means that it is the affordable of the two.
+Table 1 demonstrates Cooper Tire & Rubber Company and Advanced Drainage Systems Inc.’s top-line revenue, earnings per share and valuation.
+Advanced Drainage Systems Inc. has lower revenue and earnings than Cooper Tire & Rubber Company.
+The company with the lower price-to-earnings out of the two companies is considered for more affordable of the two firms presently.
+Cooper Tire & Rubber Company’s shares have been trading at lower price-to-earnings ratio which means it is presently more affordable than Advanced Drainage Systems Inc.

 Profitability

-Table 2 represents Cooper Tire & Rubber Company (NYSE:CTB) and Advanced Drainage Systems Inc. (NYSE:WMS)’s net margins, return on assets and return on equity.
+Table 2 represents Cooper Tire & Rubber Company (NYSE:CTB) and Advanced Drainage Systems Inc. (NYSE:WMS)’s return on equity, return on assets and net margins.

 |Net Margins